THOMASELOVE/500-classes-2024/project/proposal2.md

 *Covariates* | More than two dozen, gathered in a table 1 nicely. **You should probably adjust the labels on EducationStatus from 1-6 to something more meaningful.**
 *Data Source* | UNOS via CCF
 *Also...* | This wasn't actually the time for the Project Update.
 That comes on April 2.
 I'm grateful for the effort, though.
+*Leila's <br /> Comments* | Really excellent proposal.
+I think your covariates are good, not sure what else is available in UNOS but if available it would be helpful to have information on the indication/underlying disease.
+Consider in particular that the VA will not have any patients with CF, whereas patients with CF might make up a reasonably large proportion of your non-veteran group especially in the younger age range.
+I actually would exclude CF altogether if you can identify those patients.
+You may also want to include the state or center if available, though perhaps more relevant to the outcome than exposure. <br />
+For the 2 borderline variables you mention double lung and ischemic time, I think I would err on the side of including in your outcome model only and not in your ps model. <br /> Might be too much for the class assignment, but you mentioned several other outcomes that might be interesting to describe if you plan to publish (which you should).
+You could also consider rehospitalizations or total days of hospitalization following transplant.

 [Back to Top](#table-of-contents)